MrMinton/WorldCup2026predictor/README.md

 ---

-## 🏆 Simulation Results & Shocking Findings
+## 🏆 Simulation Results & Findings

-Based on our final Random Forest tournament simulation, here is how the 2026 World Cup bracket unfolded, highlighting the incredible narratives and upsets that the model predicted!
+Based on our final Random Forest tournament simulation, here is how the 2026 World Cup bracket unfolded, highlighting the predicted narratives and upsets:

 ### 👑 The Projected 2026 Champion
 * **Winner:** France 🇫🇷
 * **Runner-Up:** Spain 🇪🇸
-* **Story of the Tournament:** In a clash of European titans, France edged out Spain in the Grand Final to claim the 2026 World Cup title, solidifying their dominance in international football after a grueling knockout run that included defeating Germany, Brazil, and Spain in succession.
+* **Story of the Tournament:** In a clash of European titans, France edges out Spain in the Grand Final to claim the 2026 World Cup title, solidifying their dominance in international football after a grueling knockout run that includes defeating Germany, Brazil, and Spain in succession.

-### 🤯 Biggest Upsets & Shocking Results
+### 🤯 Major Knockout Upsets
-* **The Giant Killers:** The most stunning result came in the Round of 32, where tournament favorites **Belgium** were shockingly knocked out by **Cabo Verde**.
+* **The Giant Killers:** The most stunning result comes in the Round of 32, where tournament favorites **Belgium** are shockingly knocked out by **Cabo Verde**.
-* **Nordic Upset:** **Norway** pulled off an incredible Round of 16 victory against a stacked **Portugal** squad, cementing one of the biggest upsets of the knockout stage.
+* **Nordic Upset:** **Norway** pulls off an incredible Round of 16 victory against a stacked **Portugal** squad, cementing one of the biggest upsets of the knockout stage.
-* **Defending Champions Fall Short:** Defending champions **Argentina** had a strong run but were ultimately halted in the Semi-Finals by Spain.
+* **Defending Champions Fall Short:** Defending champions **Argentina** make a strong run but are ultimately halted in the Semi-Finals by Spain.

 ### 🐎 Dark Horses & Cinderella Stories
-* **Surprise Quarter-Finalists:** **Iran** made an unprecedented deep run.
-After advancing as a 3rd place team from Group G, they defeated Group D winners Paraguay in the Round of 32, followed by Cabo Verde in the Round of 16, before finally falling to Spain in the Quarter-Finals.
+* **Surprise Quarter-Finalists:** **Iran** makes an unprecedented deep run.
+After advancing as a 3rd place team from Group G, they defeat Group D winners Paraguay in the Round of 32, followed by Cabo Verde in the Round of 16, before finally falling to Spain in the Quarter-Finals.
-* **Morocco Strikes Again:** Proving 2022 was no fluke, **Morocco** reached the Quarter-Finals once again, dispatching Japan and Bosnia and Herzegovina before being eliminated by the eventual champions, France.
+* **Morocco Strikes Again:** Proving 2022 was no fluke, **Morocco** reaches the Quarter-Finals once again, dispatching Japan and Bosnia and Herzegovina before being eliminated by the eventual champions, France.
-* **Best 3rd Place Chaos:** The expanded 48-team format proved highly volatile.
-Several 3rd place teams caused absolute chaos—most notably **Cabo Verde**, **Iran**, and **Norway**, who all advanced as 3rd place teams and went on to win high-stakes knockout matches against group winners!
+* **Best 3rd Place Chaos:** The expanded 48-team format proves highly volatile.
+Several 3rd place teams cause absolute chaos—most notably **Cabo Verde**, **Iran**, and **Norway**, who all advance as 3rd place teams and win high-stakes knockout matches against group winners.

 ---